 Jamba Juice is open:

 You are a seriously connected individual: electronically, emotionally, socially, academically, spiritually, and globally.

 Campus Ministry endeavors to create a web of connections reminding us that we are connected to God and neighbor.
-ELCA Campus Pastors Scott and Melissa Maxwell-Doherty welcome all those who wish to share a common faith in God.
+ELCA Campus Pastors Scott and Melissa Maxwell-Doherty and Belle Michael, Rabbinic Intern welcome all those who wish to share a common faith in God.
 Got faith?
-Bring it, regardless of your denominational affiliation.
+Bring it, regardless of your religious affiliation.

 Come express and explore your connection to a living God.